Copland-yz/Copland-yz.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Washington University in St. Louis, 2027 (expected)
+* Ph.D. in Washington University in St. Louis, 2027 (expected)
 * A.M. in Washington University in St. Louis, 2024
 * B.S. in University of Science and Technology of China, 2022